Enhanced Superconductivity in Proximity to Peaks in Densities of States

 Concretely, we study the Hamiltonian

 where $\ladder[(\dagger)]{\vk}{\sigma}$ annihilate (create) an electron with momentum $\vk$ and spin $\sigma$, $\varepsilon_{\vk}$ is the single-particle dispersion, $\mu$ is the chemical potential, and $N$ the number of lattice sites.
 We choose the hopping constant such that $\varepsilon\in [-W, W]$.
 For simplicity, we assume a single optical phonon branch at the Debye frequency $\omega_{\vq} \equiv \debye$ and a constant electron-phonon coupling \cite{althuser2025}.
 The chemical potential $\mu(T)$ is computed self-consistently such that the filling is kept constant.
 We initialize the system with the Fermi energy $\Ef$ of the would-be normal state at $T=0$.
 We fix $\debye=0.04W$ and $\Ef = -0.5W$ here, but the Supplemental Material \cite{supp} provides results for different parameters as well.
 We consider a generic Bravais lattice, here the body-centered cubic (bcc) lattice, with nearest-neighbor hopping.
 This DOS is plotted in \cref{fig:gap_joined}(a) \cite{joyce1971}.
-A large fraction of its weight is located around the logarithmic divergence at $\vp=0=\ep$.
+A large fraction of its weight is located around the logarithmic divergence at $\vp=0=\ep$. {We stress that a divergence is not required for the advocated phenomenon.
+The only requirement is that a large weight is located beyond the Fermi level.
+In the supplement, we examine such a DOS without a divergence and observe qualitatively the same features.}